Motorola Razr+ is now available in Canada

-The Motorola Razr+ is now available in Canada.
+Motorola’s Razr+ is now available in Canada.

-The Razr+ features 8GB of RAM, 256GB of storage, sports a Snapdragon 8+ Gen 1 processor, a 6.9-inch display with a 165Hz refresh rate and a 3.6-inch display with a 144Hz refresh rate on the front.
+The Razr+ features 8GB of RAM, 256GB of storage, sports a Qualcomm Snapdragon 8+ Gen 1 processor, a 6.9-inch display with a 165Hz refresh rate and a 3.6-inch display with a 144Hz refresh rate on the front.

 I used the Razr+ for over a week and enjoyed the experience.
 You can check out my Razr+ review here.